VilteNor/GoReviewAPI/README.md

 ## Project Overview
 ________________________

 This collaborative project was completed as part of the Bright Network Technology Academy programme.
-This project aimed to build a back end for a restaurant review website, it consisted of a User who would log on to the website, and then place a review on one of their favourite restaurants.
+This project aimed to build a back end for a restaurant review website, it consisted of a User who would log on to the website, and then place a review on one of their most recently visited restaurants.

 In the review the user can create a new restaurant if the restaurant is not already in the database, other functionality included in the review section are:
 - the user can also give a rating out of 5